-No. The bottom line is that LASIK does not cause cataracts and cataracts can be treated for a person who has had LASIK in the past.
+No, LASIK does not cause cataracts.
+Cataracts can be treated for a person who has had LASIK in the past.
 If a patient currently has cataracts that are affecting vision, then LASIK is not recommended, and the patient should have cataract surgery instead.

 If you are considering LASIK and have questions or concerns related to cataracts you may be looking for a more in-depth explanation.
 If so, great!
 That’s what this post will be all about.